-- Landowners have a duty to report contamination under the Contaminated Land Management Act 1997 (CLM Act). - Mandatory training is required for some pesticide users and dangerous goods drivers. - We have an accreditation scheme for consulting radiation experts.
-We also work with accredited site auditors who independently review work done by contaminated land consultants.
+- Landowners have a duty to report contamination under the Contaminated Land Management Act 1997 (CLM Act). - Mandatory training is required for some pesticide users and dangerous goods drivers. - We have an accreditation scheme for consulting radiation experts who verify the safety of radiation equipment.
+We also work with accredited site auditors who independently review work done by contaminated land consultants